 Lydia knew it was time to put on a smile and fortify herself.
 She had to remember to be a knowledgeable professional, even though she was very fragile and deeply shaken.

 Remember, you are a doctor, and no one can take that away from you.
 She spoke the words she needed to hear, even if it was just for the sake of quieting her nerves.

 An eerie feeling greeted her as she walked into the house.
 All the lights were off, and the cleanliness of the place coupled with silence threw her off a bit.
 Based on what she saw, it was a definite sign that she was alone.

 Quickly, she dashed up the stairs to her bedroom.
 The idea of a nice hot shower captivated her mind.
 It was nice to get out of her work clothes without a barrage of accusations and questions.
 Lydia was grateful for the opportunity to hop in the shower before she went downstairs to figure out what she would prepare for dinner.

-After many attempts to discuss the lost love and cold environment he had installed between them, Kemi’s silence further convinced her of how dysfunctional their relationship really was.
+After many attempts to discuss the lost love and cold environment he had installed as a barriar between them, Kemi’s silence further convinced her of how dysfunctional their relationship really was.

 Wedding invitations went out as planned in accordance with both families’ stipulations.
 Everyone was overjoyed as the day closed in for the two young people to finally tie the knot.

 Lydia accepted the duty she once believed to be a dream come true.
 Trusting a man who had no love for her was once a situation she worked diligently to overcome, but now, she resolved herself to the fact that the fantasy was never meant to become a reality.

 Everything raced through her mind as she enjoyed the hot water splattering against her expresso colored skin.
 The massaging jets were just what she needed after a long hard day, so she allowed them to meet the specifications of their design as the gentle pulsation soothed her worries away.